rackerlabs/docs-starter-kit-external/external-repo/tools-external-repo/README.md

 #### Sphinx-RST-based (if your content is written in RST)

-RST repositories mirror the directory structure of the `sandbox-internal-docs-starter-kit/external` folder.
+RST repositories mirror the directory structure of the `sandbox-docs-starter-kit/external` folder.

-1. From the `external` directory of the `sandbox-internal-docs-starter-kit` repository, copy the following files and the `docs` folder (and its contents) to the root directory of your repo:
+1. From the `external` directory of the `sandbox-docs-starter-kit` repository, copy the following files and the `docs` folder (and its contents) to the root directory of your repo:

     docs/